Beyond Reasonable Doubt

 The purring of his old Jaguar starting up startles him slightly.
 He inhales audibly to ready himself for the new day ahead — yet another day, alas . . .

-The Paki seems innocent, he thinks, smirking sardonically at his own impertinence.
+The Paki seems innocent, he thinks, smirking sardonically at his own racist impertinence.
 Justin Poon was a celebrated arsehole, like all rich Chinese.
 He was no doubt responsible for his own death.
 But he was the son of Michelangelo Poon, and the Paki is, well, just a Paki.
 Not that he has anything particular against coloured folks.
-They are just as filthy as everyone else, with marginal differences unworthy of mention.
+They are just as filthy as everyone else, with marginal differences not worth mentioning.

-Judge Smith considers himself open-minded, just being privately honest about what humans — especially humans of inferior breeds — are like.
+Judge Smith considers himself open-minded, just being privately honest about humans — especially humans of inferior breeds.
 Publicly, he’s intolerant of any hint of bigotry, of course.
 Part of the job — and his is a very good one.
 The world is sinfully hypocritical.
 Everyone lies all the time.
 He expels a plume of disgust through his nose.

 The traffic light turns green.

-The transit cell is even damper than Asha’s regular room, but the floor is more quiet.
+The transit cell is even damper than his regular room, but the neighbours are more quiet.

 He’s alone tonight.
-Inmates scheduled to leave the detention centre for medical appointments or court hearings are corralled here the night before, to facilitate processing first thing in the morning, which Asha expects will take a very long time to arrive.
+Inmates scheduled to leave the detention centre for medical appointments or court hearings are corralled here on the eighth floor the night before, to facilitate processing first thing in the morning — a morning which seems to take forever to arrive.

-The ghostly cats are out again, caterwauling creepily.
+The ghostly cats are out, caterwauling creepily.
 Their deafening wails dominated his first few sleepless nights as a prisoner, adding confusion to his shock, sadness, anger, and disbelief.
 Then they stopped, or Asha had blocked them out.
 Tonight, they are back in full force.

 To say goodbye?